Benefits of Buying Appliance Packages

 Extended Warranties on Appliance Packages

-Of course it would be great if you have no issues at all, but extended warranties are often a worthwhile investment.
+Of course it would be great if you have no issues at all, but extended warranties can be a worthwhile investment for peace of mind.
 You can typically buy warranties on individual products, but most dealers offer package warranties which are a better value overall and cover multiple appliances.
 Prices vary depending on the prices of the appliances and the dealer but you can often get something like five additional years of coverage for parts and labor on three appliances for around $400.

 How To Choose Your Appliances

 Once you decide that you want new appliances, you're faced with the task of deciding which ones to buy!
 This part can be a bit daunting as there are many factors to consider when purchasing an appliance package.
 Several important ones include the following:

 Household Size: How many people are in your household?
 You'll want to size your appliances to meet your food storage, cooking, cleanup, and laundry needs.